Ze'ev Almog: Commander of the Red Sea Arena

 In July 1972, Almog was appointed as the Commander of the Red Sea Arena at the rank of captain.
-He commanded the combat operations of this arena during the Yom Kippur War (1973) which resulted in the incapacitation the Egyptian navy in the Gulf of Suez along with the destruction and capture of 28 Egyptian vessels.
+He commanded the combat operations of this arena during the Yom Kippur War (1973) which resulted in the incapacitation of the Egyptian navy in the Gulf of Suez along with the destruction and capture of 28 Egyptian vessels.

 During the Yom Kippur War, Almog joined the fourth raid into the Egyptian port of Hurgada, in the northern part of the Red Sea.
 During this raid an Egyptian Missile boat was sunk using anti-tank M72 LAW missiles.

 In addition, Almog participated in mortar shelling launched from a landing craft on the Egyptian anchorage of Marsa T'lamat (Central Gulf of Suez).

 Under Almog's command, the new Naval base at Sharm el-Sheikh was built.
 This base absorbed the first two Israeli-made Sa'ar 4 class missile boats that reached the base after sailing around Africa (due to the blockage of the Suez Canal).

-In 1972, Almog studied at the US Naval War College in Newport, Rhode Island and received a Master's degree in Management and Strategy.
+In 1974, Almog studied at the US Naval War College in Newport, Rhode Island and received a Master's degree in Management and Strategy.

 In August 1975 he was appointed as the commander of the Naval Base of Haifa and was promoted to one-star Rear Admiral.
 In November 1976 he was appointed as a member of the founding team of the Israeli National Defense College and served as an instructor in the college during its first year of operation.